neuronsimulator/ringtest/README.md

 make -j
 ```

-This will create `coreneuron_exec ` executable under `coreneuron_x86/bin/`.
-Note that we have to use `-DADDITIONAL_MECHPATH` argument with the directory path of `mod` files (otherwise CoreNEURON will be built with only internal MOD files).
+This will create a `coreneuron_exec` executable under `coreneuron_x86/bin/`.
+Note that we have to use `-DADDITIONAL_MECHPATH` argument with the directory path for `mod` files (otherwise CoreNEURON will be built with only internal MOD files).

+> NOTE : If MOD files, or any CoreNEURON files are change, coreneuron_exec needs to be recompiled and linked using
-> NOTE : You have to recompile CoreNEURON (using `cmake` / `make`) if you change/add MOD files.
-This is similar to building new `special` with `nrnivmodl`.
+the `make` command.
+If MOD files are added rebuild using `cmake ; make`.
+This is similar to building a new `special` with `nrnivmodl`.

-Now we can run simulation using `CoreNEURON` as:
+Now we can run the simulation using `CoreNEURON` as:

 ```bash
 cd $SOURCE_DIR/ringtest
 ./coreneuron_x86/bin/coreneuron_exec -e 100 -d coreneuron_data
 ```

-The `-e` specify stop time for simulation in milliseconds and `-d` is path for intermediate model dumped by `NEURON`.
-The spike output will be written to `out0.dat` file.
+The `-e` specifies the stop time for a simulation in milliseconds and `-d` is the path to the intermediate model files dumped by `NEURON` when the `nrnbbcore_write` method was executed.
+The spike output will be written to an `out0.dat` file.

-If you have run model with NEURON, you can compare `NEURON` and `CoreNEURON` spikes as :
+If you have run the model with NEURON, you can compare `NEURON` and `CoreNEURON` spikes as :

 ```bash
 diff -w out0.dat coreneuron_data/spk1.std
 ```
 The spikes should be identical between NEURON and CoreNEURON.

-Here is complete build and run script that we used for testing :
+Here is the complete build and run script that we use for testing :

 ```bash
 #!/bin/bash